 How far is it: 90-minute drive

-This pastoral Dekalb County destination is chock full with seasonal attractions, tasty treats like pies and cider donuts, and, of course, plenty of farm-fresh apples.
-Depending on the time of year, visitors can (literally) pick from 25 different varieties including coveted heirlooms like winesap and cortland.
-The quaint country store, wagon rides, and picturesque 1880’s converted apple barn only add to the charm.
+This pastoral Dekalb County destination is chock full of seasonal attractions, tasty treats like pies and cider donuts, and, of course, plenty of farm-fresh apples.
+Depending on the time of year, visitors can (literally) pick from 25 different varieties including coveted heirlooms like Winesap and Cortland.
+The charming country store, wagon rides, and picturesque 1880’s converted apple barn only add to the allure.
 Check out the harvest schedule to keep tabs on what deliciousness awaits.

 How far is it: 75-minute drive

-This sprawling fruit-filled oasis sits just over the Wisconsin border near Racine and is well worth the trek up to cheesehead territory.
+This sprawling fruit-filled oasis sits just over the Wisconsin border near Racine and is well worth the drive up to Cheesehead territory.
 Lush apple and peach trees dot the verdant landscape, offering pickers an incentive to load up from early July through late October (peep the full bounty, including 30+ apple varieties, here).
-If you venture up, make sure to clear your calendar for the day -- it’s all but impossible to resist a restorative, post-picking nature walk through the 78-acre orchard and hardwood forest.
+Come hungry, because the Red Barn Cafe is loaded with all-day comfort food like apple French toast, French dip sandwiches, and fruity sweets like cider donuts, caramel apples, and apple turnovers.
+If you venture up, make sure to clear your calendar for the day—it’s all but impossible to resist a restorative, post-pick nature walk through the 78-acre orchard and hardwood forest.

 How far is it: 95-minute drive

 Lose yourself in the country’s only apple tree maze, a breezy one and a half mile stretch of trails bursting with nine varieties of u-pick apples, a climbing tower, games, and other open-air curiosities.
-Afterward, hit the Country Kitchen’s sunny porch for some good old fashioned home cooking (chicken pot pie, homemade egg salad sandwiches, Chicago dogs) but make sure to save room for the ideal sugary finish: a square of fresh, velvety fudge and a ooey-gooey hand-dipped caramel apple.
+Afterward, hit the Country Kitchen’s sunny porch for some good old-fashioned home cooking (AKA chicken pot pies, homemade egg salad sandwiches, Chicago dogs) and make sure to save room for the ideal sugary finish: a square of fresh, velvety fudge and an ooey-gooey hand-dipped caramel apple.

 How far is it: 75-minute drive

-Head due west out of Chicago and a little over an hour later you’ll pull up on this 105-acre family-owned beauty, home to over 20,000 blossoming apple trees and 30+ apple varieties plus a corn maze and bustling cider house (yes, that means there’s hard stuff, too).
-Grab a sixer of bright, effervescent and JonaSMACK dry hopped cider to fuel your apple-hunting expedition and set out to discover mother nature’s riches.
+The rare apple orchard that offers a little something extra for the 21+ crowd, head due west out of Chicago and a little over an hour later you’ll pull up on this 105-acre family-owned beauty, home to over 20,000 blossoming apple trees and 30+ apple varieties plus a corn maze and bustling cider house (yes, that means there’s hard stuff, too).
+Grab a sixer of bright, effervescent JonaSMACK dry hopped cider to fuel your apple-hunting expedition and set out to discover mother nature’s riches.
+Because, let’s be honest, a labyrinth of corn is more fun when you’re buzzed.
 Looking for something in particular?
 Sign up for text alerts on Jonamac’s markedly impressive website and they’ll ping you whenever your prized fruit is ripe for the picking.

 Maple Park, Illinois